shephertz/App42-Traffic-Junkie/README.md

 ```
 __Save Score:__

+This call is in PostGamePlay.java

 ```
    Game game = scoreBoardService.saveUserScore(gameName, name, score);
 ```

 __Get LeaderBoard:__

+This call is in LeaderBoard.java

 ```
    Game game = scoreBoardService.getTopNRankers(currentGameName, new Integer(20));
 ```

 __Get Facebook Friends:__

+This call is in LeaderBoard.java

 ```
     final Social social = socialService.getFacebookFriendsFromAccessToken(oauthToken);